mbastl/bastl-laser-tool/README.md

 Following options are available:

-- **Laser Mode:**  flavour of generated g-code: compatible with Repetier Laser Mode ir GRBL
+- **Laser Mode:**  flavour of generated g-code: compatible with Repetier Laser Mode or GRBL
 - **Laser ON Command:**  Command to turn laser on in GRBL mode, setting of laser intensity in Repetier mode.
-Typically M03.
+Typically `M03`.
-- **Laser OFF Command:** Command to turn laser off (typically M05).
+- **Laser OFF Command:** Command to turn laser off (typically `M05`).
 Used in GRBL mode only.
 - **Laser Intensity Command:** Code to control external PWM module.
-When defined, "Laser ON" command always uses maximum laser power.
+When defined, *"Laser ON"* command always uses maximum laser power.
 - **Use speed to Control Intensity:** Laser intensity is controlled by move speed.
-When enabled, "Laser ON" command always uses maximum laser power.
+When enabled, *"Laser ON"* command always uses maximum laser power.
 - **Additional initialization:** additional initialization code
 - **Initial Z-level:** Initial (zero) level; at this level laser should be focused on material surface
 - **X-offset:** X offset